derekensign/gabighoul-party/README.md

 ## 📄 License

-MIT License - feel free to use this for your own spooky parties! 🎃
+MIT License - feel free to use this for your own spooky parties! 🎃# Environment variables configured for Stripe integration